turri21/PC88_Senhor/readme.md

 Tested: Working Video 720p, 1080p & Sound.

+Dev notes: Use Quartus v23.1 to synthesize it.

-Dev notes: NOT NEEDED in current version -Disk not working on some boards.
+NOT NEEDED in current version -Disk not working on some boards.
 (Fix: Clocks swapped in sys.tcl )-

 ___